Iowa State hands No. 18 Oklahoma second straight loss, 37-30

 AMES, Iowa (AP) — Breece Hall scored the go-ahead touchdown on an 8-yard run with 4:06 left and Isheem Young intercepted Spencer Rattler’s pass in the end zone on No. 18 Oklahoma’s final drive, giving Iowa State a 37-30 victory Saturday night.

-The Sooners (1-2), beaten at home by Kansas State last week, lost back-to-back regular-season games for the first time since 1999.
+The Sooners (1-2.
+0-2 Big 12), beaten at home by Kansas State last week, lost back-to-back regular-season games for the first time since 1999.
 They lost in Ames for the first time since 1960.

 Isaiah Thomas seemed to turn momentum in the Sooners’ favor when he sacked Purdy, causing him to fumble at the Cyclones’ 39.
 Four plays later Rattler found Jeremiah Hall for a 4-yard touchdown pass that put Oklahoma up 30-23 with 8:17 left.